 Read on to find out how…

-How To Remove Black Mold From Shower
+How To Get Rid Of Black Mold In The Shower

 Removing most mold from the shower recess is actually pretty easy.
 The drain hole/plug hole one of the most common spots for mold to grow, take a look at the pic below for a before and after pic.